ycoroneos/LightDraw/README.md

 Check out the paper for more detailed info.

 ##Performance and Graphs
+My Sponza benchmark is basically the Crytek modified Sponza with 582 triangle meshes and varying amounts of lights.
 I ran my benchmark scene on this computer:

 CPU: intel 5820k